 I don’t remember what type of tree they had planned to make using the dowel rods and wood slices.

-When I saw them in the stash I immediately of a ribbon tree.
+When I saw them in the stash I immediately thought of a ribbon tree.

 Ribbon trees are so easy to make and you can finish one in less than 10 minutes.